bueler/scalable-seminar/participants.md

 ---
-title: Distribution/email list for Scalable Seminar
+title: Scalable algorithms in applicable mathematics
 ---

+## distribution/email list

 Based on emails to Ed and official signups: